kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Simulated retry executed successfully
 ```

-This provides transparency into the recovery process.
+The audit trail improves transparency by showing how the system arrived at its recovery decision.

 ---